hollyschinsky/phonegap-workshop/avoid-300ms-delay.md

 title: Module 6&#58; Avoiding the 300ms Click Delay
 ---
 ##Steps
-1. Test the application on your iOS device or in the iOS emulator: Tap the Help button, and notice the delay before the dialog appears.
+1. Test the application on your iOS device or in the iOS emulator (this will **not** work on the browser).
+Tap the Help button, and notice the delay before the dialog appears.

     >This delay occurs because the operating system is waiting roughly 300ms to see if the user is going to tap the target again (and therefore perform a double-tap).